ChungNYCU/image-process-api/DesignDocument.md

 #### 2.1 Overview
-This is an RPC API capable of simple manipulation of images.
-Using the Chain of Responsibility design pattern from Behavioral Design Patterns.
+This RPC API  deployed on Azure is capable of simply manipulating images.
+It uses the Chain of Responsibility design pattern from Behavioral Design Patterns.

 #### 2.2 System Context Diagrams